jeremyjjbrown/kubernetes-brownbag/README.md

 Learn how to:

-    create Kubernetes Clusters using gcloud
+- create Kubernetes Clusters using gcloud.
-    access Kubernetes Clusters and Namespaces using kubectl deploy Docker containers to Kuberentes
+- access Kubernetes Clusters and Namespaces using kubectl.
+- deploy Docker containers to Kuberentes.
-    organize Docker containers with Pods, BatchJobs, CronJobs and Deployments configure Docker containers with ConfigMaps and Secrets expose Deployments to the Kuberentes cluster LAN and internet with Services read container logs and gain shell access to containers how to design portable Docker containers so they work well on Kubernetes or any other scheduler
+- organize Docker containers with Pods, BatchJobs, CronJobs, Deployments and StatefulSets.
+- configure Docker containers with ConfigMaps and Secrets.
+- expose Deployments to the Kuberentes cluster LAN and internet with Services.
+- read container logs and gain shell access to containers.
+- how to design portable Docker containers so they work well on Kubernetes or any other scheduler.

 It is highly reccomended to go through the [K8S tutorials](https://kind.sigs.k8s.io/).
 They are well authored and useful.
 For a local K8Ss cluster use [kind](https://kind.sigs.k8s.io/).